MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/submit-resource-request.md

 You can submit a generated resource requirement as a resource request.
 The request is then sent to a resource manager for fulfillment.

 1. In Project Service Automation (PSA), on the **Projects** page, click the **Team** tab to view a list bookable resources.
-2. Select the of you have generated a resource requirement for a generic team member, click **Submit Request**.
+2. Select the generic resource from the list and then click **Submit Request**.

 ![Submitting a resource request](media/RM-how-to-18.png)